DIY-able/MqttTimerFunction/README.md

 # MqttTimerFunction

-This is a simple serverless Azure Function running 24/7 on the cloud like Windows Service in the old days.
-It has two timers triggered by specific times using CRON expressions.
-The function sends MQTT messages to a HiveMQ broker and collaborates with another project of mine that utilizes Raspberry Pi PicoW:
+This sample code is a serverless Azure Function running 24/7 on the cloud like Windows Service in the old days.
+It has two timers triggered by specific times using CRON expressions, the function sends MQTT messages to a HiveMQ broker.
+This collaborates with another project of mine "MqttTinyController" that utilizes Raspberry Pi PicoW to control relay for light switches:

 https://github.com/DIY-able/MqttTinyController